Meet George T. Baxter, Esq.

 The Trial Lawyers for Public Justice, Washinton, D.C. selected George for the Trial Lawyer of the Year Public Achievement Award for protecting healthcare consumers in the dramatic courtroom victory in the landmatk case of Synder v.
 American Association of Blood Banks, 144 N.J.
 269 (1996).

-The evidence George produced at Mr. Synder’s trial also fueled a congressional investigation, chaired by Congressman John Dingle, United States Congressional Energy and Commerce Committee and the Oversight and Investigations Sub-Committee, into conflicts of interest between federal regulators and industry that allowed this public health crisis to happen.
+The evidence George produced at Mr. Synder’s trial fueled the congressional investigation, chaired by Congressman John Dingle, United States Congressional Energy and Commerce Committee and the Oversight and Investigations Sub-Committee, into the politics and business practices that allowed the AIDS crisis to happen in the early 1980’s.

-George helped to privately finance the co-founders to launch VaxGen, Inc., a company that vigorously undertook the great humanitrian challenge of developing the world’s first AIDS vaccine, based in San Francisco, California.
+Later, George helped to privately finance and launch VaxGen, Inc., a public company that undertook the humanitrian challenge of developing the world’s first AIDS vaccine, based in San Francisco, California.
 George served as the Senior Vice-President, General Counsel and Secretary of the Board of Directors.
-He oversaw international collaborations and legal affairs of the company.
+He oversaw international collaborations and the IPO of the company.

 - $7.2 M – 32 year woman who was unnecessarily given AIDS contaminated blood products during the delivery of her son due to a misdiagnosis by her physician.
 This was a structured settlement awarded in 1995.